tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 ### Wait

-You might have to wait some time for these DNS changes to replicate.
+You might have to wait sometime for these DNS changes to replicate.

 You can test if your computer already has access to the most recent version of your records with the tool `ping` from the command line.
 For example, checking for the domain `tiangolo.com`: